PENG-Zhe/peng-zhe.github.io/_pages/about.md

 # News
 <!-- -->
 - [Aug.
 2025] Our paper on Hexapod Robot Contorl is accepted by IEEE ICIA 2025 and receives Best Student Paper Award.
-Congratulations to Shichang Huang!
+Congratulations to Shichang Huang! <br>
 I am serving as a Program Chair of <a href="https://bcra-conf.github.io/2025/program/panelBWEB3/" target="_blank">International Workshop on Blockchain and Web 3.0 (BWEB3 2025)</a>.
 Welcome submissions! <br>
-Welcome Shichang Huang and Qi Han join in our group!
 - [Jul.
 2025] Our paper on Defenses against AI-generated Visual Media is accepted by ACM CSUR. <br>
 Our paper on Deep Reinforcement Learning for Task Allocation is accepted by Computer Communications.
 - [Jun.
 2025] Our paper on Image Denoising is accepted by IEEE/CVF ICCV 2025. <br>